 In-EHR messages can put your brand right in the office with the patient and prescriber during the patient encounter.
 In a series of studies, these messages have been shown to produce a 4.6:1 return across primary-care brands, a 6.5:1 return on higher-priced/specialty brands costing more than $500/month, and an 11.9% average script lift.

-Click here to learn more about ConnectiveRx’s in-EHR messaging.
-Register for our free webinar on September 29th at 1:00 P.M.
-ET, Your Brand Just Got Added to a Must-Have Payer Formulary, Now What?
-We will be joined by esteemed industry colleagues, and we will discuss how to drive pull-through effectively and efficiently with in-EHR messaging.
+Check out our on-demand webinar, Your Brand Just Got Added to a Must-Have Payer Formulary, Now What? where we were joined by esteemed industry colleagues discussing how to drive pull-through effectively and efficiently with in-EHR messaging.